estermer/full-stack-test/README.md

 1. A request comes into your task list that the schedules page isn't showing all the columns it should.
 2. When clicking on View from the schedules list view the details page is throwing a stack trace.
+3. The overall site looks pretty bad, add some Bootstrap to make it look a little nicer.

 Navigate over the the schedules page and see if you can solve the problem.